 Upon stepping into Special Ops: Mysterious Market, I knew this was going to be a treat.
-The walls were covered in leather bags of all shapes and sizes, leather shoes in a rainbow of colors, and a massive metal bound wooden door.
+The walls were festooned with leather bags of all shapes and sizes, leather shoes in a rainbow of colors, and a massive metal bound wooden door.
 WIth only a bit of guidance our team was set loose, and 55 minutes and 42 seconds later we had completed our mission.
 After emerging from the room, sweaty and victorious, we couldn’t stop talking about our experience.

 In most rooms, each group gets 3 pre-set clues; these are provided to help you out of real pickles, and can be used at any time.
 But each group gets a facilitator who is constantly monitoring your performance and will occasionally offer little tips to point you in the right direction.
 These tips are a big help, especially when you’re right on the cusp of a discovery, but just keep missing the mark.

 The artistry and care that The Escape Game’s design team puts into each room is simply astonishing.
 Almost every piece is intentionally placed as either part of a puzzle, or part of the misdirection.
 Everything serves a purpose, which is to move the story along.
 Clever participants should pick up everything that isn’t nailed down, look into every nook and cranny, and move, twist, and turn everything they can see.